Almas-Ali/fake-git-history/README.md

 ## Caution

 This tool was created as a joke, so please don't take it seriously.
-While cheating is never encouraged, if someone is judging your professional skills based on your GitHub activity graph, they deserve to see a rich activity graph 🤓
+While cheating is never encouraged, if someone is judging your professional skills based on your GitHub activity graph, they deserve to see a rich activity graph. 🤓

 ## License